gnewton/struct2dot/README.md

 ### Adding nodes and edges
 It is possible to programmatically add additional nodes and links.
-Here a edge is added from `DescriptorReferredTo` to `DescriptorRecord`:
+Here a edge is added from `DescriptorReferredTo` to `DescriptorRecord` (this is from the example directory [https://github.com/gnewton/struct2dot/tree/master/examples/MeSH2dot](https://github.com/gnewton/struct2dot/tree/master/examples/MeSH2dot):

 ```
 	config := struct2dot.Config{